-Normally Halloween decorating isn’t typically my style.
-The usual Halloween decor of black and orange hasn’t appealed to me, but in recent years we are seeing retailers come up with colorful ways to celebrate this candy-filled milestone.
-Since I am finished with graduate school, I have more time to decorate and be creative.
+Usually, Halloween decorating isn’t typically my style.
+The usual Halloween decor of black and orange hasn’t appealed to me, but in recent years, we have seen retailers come up with colorful ways to celebrate this candy-filled milestone.
 I’ve never owned black dishes and when I found this set from Target for only $6 a dinner plate I thought I’d give it a try.
-Black is versatile so I can mix the look with other seasonal colors like brown and green for fall or red and black for Valentine’s Day.
+Black is versatile, so I can mix the look with other seasonal colors like brown and green for fall or red and black for Valentine’s Day.

-I already had the pumpkin salad plates in my party pantry, I think I got them at the Dollar Store, but these white pumpkin plates are pretty, too.
-I tied up the napkins with black, grossgrain ribbon I had in my gift wrap closet.
-Then I hand-wrote my name with a gold paint pen on these fabulous lucite place cardholders.
-I have a class coming up where I teach you how to letter your place cards here.
+I already had the pumpkin salad plates in my party pantry, I think I got them at the Dollar Store, but these ghost appetizer plates from Target are adorable, too.
+I tied the napkins with black, gross-grain ribbon I had in my gift wrap closet.
+Then, I hand-wrote my name with a gold paint pen on these fabulous lucite place cardholders.
 I made a slit in a cream pumpkin and popped the place card inside.

 Bats seem to be this fall’s latest trend.
 This package of plastic bats comes with adhesive dots so you can stick them everywhere.
 I placed one on a dinner fork and next to my place card inside the dish of candy.
 Try sticking them on the door or a mirror; they are fun,